simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

 ========================================

-This chapter describes example code used to manage client workstations with a SIMP system including GUIs, repositories, virtualization, printing, and Virtual Network Computing (VNC).
+This chapter describes example code used to manage client workstations with a SIMP system including the :term:`GUI`, repositories, virtualization, printing, and :term:`Virtual Network Computing` (VNC).

 Install Extra Puppet Modules
 ----------------------------

 The examples on this page use modules that are part of SIMP Extras and may not be installed on the puppet server by default.
 The following is an example manifest that can be applied to the puppet server to install the extra modules if RPMs are being used to distribute the modules:

 .. code-block:: ruby